-In the past year, the FDA has approved use of an implantable device to monitor heart failure management via measurement of the pulmonary artery pressure.
+In the past year, the FDA has approved the use of an implantable device to monitor heart failure management via measurement of the pulmonary artery pressure.
 Approved for use in HF patients at a NYHA Class III-IV level.

 NYHA Class III – Marked limitation in activity due to symptoms, even during less-than-ordinary activity, e.g. walking short distances (20–100 m).
 The patients are comfortable only at rest.

-In a retrospective analysis of the CHAMPION clinical data for heart failure, reduced ejection fraction (HFrEF) patients already on guideline-directed medical therapy, pulmonary artery pressure guided management reduced HF hospitalization by 43% and mortality by 57%.
+In a retrospective analysis of the CHAMPION, clinical data for heart failure reduced ejection fraction (HFrEF) patients already on guideline-directed medical therapy, pulmonary artery pressure guided management reduced HF hospitalization by 43% and mortality by 57%.

 - The PA Sensor is permanently implanted in the distal pulmonary artery during a right heart catheterization.